hpamanji/linux-zero-to-hero/day01/02-introduction-to-linux.md

 - **Shell scripting** (e.g., the Bourne shell, Bash) and **awk** provide programming environments.
 - They include control structures, loops, and variables, making them powerful programming languages in their own right.
+- Shell scripts can invoke multiple commands together to form complex logics.
+Awk can be used for generating reports.